 - Write specifications, select and implement a development forum in the partner portal.

 - Add manuals and instructions in the forum for how to use the API.

 - Add examples of how to use the API in the forum.

-Apart from this, as mentioned earlier, you may need IT-systems to manage your partners.
+Apart from this, as mentioned earlier, you may need IT-systems to manage your channel partners.
 The best way, however, to do this is to integrate it into your current CRM system.
-And the best solution for this would be Salesforce and Microsoft Dynamics CRM.
+And the best solution for this would be Salesforceand Microsoft Dynamics CRM.

-For IT-systems to enable education management, I would recommend you to use Citrix GoToTraining, Webex, or Netexam.
-There are other good solutions as well like Mindflash, Docebo, Articulate, and Coursio.
-For support system, I often recommend Zendesk but you can also use Salesforce and Satisfaction.
+For IT-systems to enable education management, I would recommend that you use Citrix GoToTraining, Webex, or Netexam.
+There are other good solutions as well such as Mindflash, Articulate, and Coursio.
+For support systems, I often recommend Zendesk but you can also use Salesforce and Satisfaction.

 Step 11: Define how to measure success